AS HUMANS, WE DON’T TAKE WELL TO CHANGE

-Third, change has a degree of uncertainty, fear or anxiety.
+3. Change has a degree of uncertainty, fear or anxiety.
 Remember your first day at College after leaving the comfort of high school or starting a new job.
 Our past experiences shape how we accept the future.
 Those with deep scares from past changes may exhibit the most reluctance to future changes.
-When a person has lived through a history of changes where the outcomes have not been well executed or the change as had a negative impact on their lives their tolerance for change is low.
+When a person has lived through a history of changes where the outcomes have not been well executed or the change has had a negative impact on their lives their tolerance for change is low.

-The third barrier is the most difficult to overcome as it requires more personal engagement and a long-term strategy.
-One-on-one “listening interviews” with some employees can help you to understand their past experiences and preconceived anxieties.
-With a long-term view, you can start to reshape people’s perception to change.
-Most employees are subjected to 20 to 30 smaller, less strategic changes in the course of a year.
-Whether it is a new customer credit form, a minor upgrade to Microsoft Word or a new printer, each one is a chance to create a positive experience to change.
+Most employees are faced with smaller, less strategic changes every year.
+Whether it’s a new form, a software update, or a new printer, each one is a chance to create a positive experience to change.
 So don’t overlook these seemingly less important opportunities to reshape behavior.
 Positive experiences will help to create more receptive responses to the bigger changes.

-For years as a manager and later as CEO I have felt the pain of introducing change to an organization.
-Having done a poor job for many of those years I saw first-hand the lost opportunities and later the success that comes from knowing how to do it better.
-Feel free to contact me if you would like to dive deeper into ways or improving the change process.
+For years as a manager, and later as CEO, I have felt the pain of introducing change to an organization.
+Having done a poor job for many of those years, I saw first-hand the lost opportunities and later the success that comes from knowing how to do it better.
+Feel free to contact me if you would like to dive deeper into ways of improving the change process.